Zahril Azri

-Muhammad Zahril Azri bin Zabri (born 4 February 1999) is a Malaysian footballer who play as a defensive midfielder for Malaysia Super League club, Negeri Sembilan.
+Muhammad Zahril Azri bin Zabri (born 4 February 1999) is a Malaysian footballer who play as a defensive midfielder for Malaysia Super League club Melaka.

 Club career

 Negeri Sembilan

 On June 24, 2025, Zahril was announced as a new signing for Negeri Sembilan ahead of the 2025–26 season.
 At Negeri Sembilan, he trained under newly appointed head coach Nidzam Jamil.

 International career

 Youth

 Zahril was part of the national team for the 2017 AFF U-18 Youth Championship that will take place in Yangon, Myanmar.
 On 26 October 2017, he was selected to play in 2018 AFC U-19 Championship qualification in Paju, South Korea.

 Zahril was named in the Malaysia under 19 squad for 2018 AFF U-19 Youth Championship in the Indonesia.
 He has played in the final against Myanmar which Malaysia win 4–3.

 On 15 October 2018, he was named in the under-19 side for the 2018 AFC U-19 Championship.